apache/incubator-devlake-website/docs/Plugins/bamboo.md

 ## Supported Versions

-Will be available for Bamboo v6.8.1+.
+Only Bamboo v6.8.1+ is supported as of v0.20.
 Check [this doc](https://devlake.apache.org/docs/Overview/SupportedDataSources#data-sources-and-data-plugins) for more details.

 ## Entities